 Lock screen covers the whole screen and displays current date and time, network and power status, plus notifications of Microsoft-provided Modern UI/Metro apps by default.
 To move on to user sign-in screen (aka Welcome screen), click or tap anywhere on Lock screen, or press a key on keyboard.

-Personalizing Lock screen in Windows 8
+Personalizing Lock screen in Windows 8 and 8.1

 First, use keyboard shortcut Windows Key+I to open Settings charm, or move mouse pointer to the bottom right edge of screen and click Settings.